The Observer – A European single market for road transport?

 Matthias Finger | FSR-Transport Director

-Summary of the Discussions: A European single market for road transport?
+Summary of the discussions at the 1st Florence Road Forum: A European single market for road transport?

 A European single market for road transport?
 From patchwork to a well-functioning and socially fair EU road transport market